 1. Discovering the purpose of your workplace

-Post- and mid-Covid, businesses need to re-evaluate the ‘why’ of their workplace.
-When speaking to our clients, we find that more than half of their employees value the physical office as a place for connection and community, and this is a great starting point for analyzing what your workplace could and should be.
+The pandemic has forced businesses to re-evaluate the ‘why’ of their workplace.
+When speaking to our clients, we find that more than half of their employees value the physical office as a place for connection and community, and this is a great starting point for analysing what your workplace could and should be.

-Putting our Propeller framework into action, we used our own Auckland studio to create one of the first built examples of a post-Covid workplace.
-Data we gathered from our WorkReady survey revealed employees valued the workplace for collaboration and belonging, with 82% of staff believing that being together with colleagues supports innovation and creativity.
-This insight gave us a clear purpose for our new Auckland studio, and the redesigned space includes zones for innovation, problem solving and community.
+The Unispace Auckland studio is one of the first built examples of a post-Covid workplace.
+Data we gathered from our client strategy engagements revealed employees now value the workplace for collaboration and belonging, with 82% of staff believing that being together with colleagues supports innovation and creativity.
+This insight gave us a clear purpose when designing our new Auckland studio, with space reimagined to support innovation, problem solving and community.

 2. Deciding how your workplace should look